mrigendra21/Net_Auto_Ansible/README.md

 There are two ways to run the command from Ansible.
 Either it can be run as an "ad-hoc" command or can be run as "ansible-playbook".

-There are the important file which needs to be created to run the ansible-playbook.
+There are three important file which needs to be created to run the ansible-playbook.
 1. Inventory file >> this file contains the name of the devices on which you want to execute the commands.
 2. Ansible.cfg file >> this file contains the local environment which specifies some specific parameters, like inventory file location, host-key-check validation etc.
 3. YAML file  >> This is the playbook file under which you define the tasks that you want to execute.
 It can be config commands or output commands.